-Year 2 continues the fundamentals of management and allows students to specialize in an indepth study of one aspect of management, a Special Subject or Major, (in French 'Spécialisation').
+Year 2 continues the fundamentals of management and allows students to specialize in an indepth study of one aspect of management, a Special Subject or Major, (in French 'Route de Spécialisation').
 This Special Subject is the student's own choice.
-Year 2 also introduces students to the notions and practices of multi-disciplinarity, since they make a second choice, that of a complementary specialization and an ARTEM Workshop, in partnership with students from other Schools.
+Year 2 also introduces students to the notions and practices of multi-disciplinarity, since they make a second choice, that of an ARTEM Workshop, in partnership with students from other Schools.
+In year 2 students also continue to work on their School Project.